JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

  ____ companies

-When did he start at the company or organization where he work now?
+When did he start at the company or organization where he works now?
 -------------------------------------------------------------------------------------

  In the month: __________

 | [Go to  :numref:`Section{number} <income-management>`.]
 |
-|[If you answered "3.Student", "4.Housewife and not working from home", or "5.
+| [If you answered "3.Student", "4.Housewife and not working from home", or "5.
 Unemployed" to Q4.1, answer questions Q4.16.15 to Q4.16.25 below.]

 .. _working-one-year-ago-husband: